HisayoshiMuramatsu/APDOB/README.md

 # APDOB - Adaptive Periodic-Disturbance Observer
 #### Note

-[GitHub - QDOB](https://github.com/HisayoshiMuramatsu/QDOB) is a backward-compatible method for the periodic-disturbance observer component of this APDOB.
+[GitHub - QDOB](https://github.com/HisayoshiMuramatsu/QDOB) provides an upgraded method for the periodic-disturbance observer component in this APDOB.
 However, the QDOB does not support fundamental frequency estimation.

 #### APDOB